-Mackerels differ in flesh colour from the dark red of Blue Mackerel to the near white flesh of Spanish Mackerel.
+Mackerels differ in flesh from the softer dark red of Blue Mackerel to the firm near white flesh of Spanish Mackerel.
 They are all oily fish with a strong flavour.

 Larger mackerels such as Spanish and Spotted Mackerel are often served as either steaks or cutlets, which are well suited to grilling and BBQ'ing.
 A slight char will compliment the meat, with an acid such as vinegar, lemon juice or even tomato providing a foil to its oily nature.
 To bake, wrap in foil with vegetables and aromatics.

 Mackerel are also popular fish to smoke, cure or pickle, while high quality fish can be served raw.

 AUSTRALIAN SARDINES are strong flavoured oily fish similar to Mackerel.
 When BBQ'ing or Grilling, try several large whole sardines in place of a Mackerel steak.